leia04/multiprocessing-stock-data-pipeline/README.md

 - Sequential data collection required thousands of API calls, resulting in long execution times.
 - The project required a scalable solution to reduce data ingestion time while maintaining data integrity.

+## Key Findings
+- Approximately **2,160 company tickers** were collected.
+- The final dataset contained roughly **2.1 million rows** of stock price data.
+- Execution time was reduced from **~205 seconds to ~46 seconds** using multiprocessing.
+- Parallel processing achieved an approximate **77% reduction in data collection time**, confirming that I/O-bound workloads benefit significantly from multiprocessing.

 ## Approach